IFOA-2025-DevOps-Fundamentals/intro-ci-cd/sections/02_gh-actions.md

 # Introduction to GitHub Actions

-**GitHub Actions is a platform for automating software developer workflows**.
+**GitHub Actions is a platform for automating software development workflows**.
 Contrary to popular belief, it is not just another CI/CD (Continuous Integration/Continuous Delivery) tool.
 CI/CD is just one of many workflows you can automate with GitHub Actions.

 The primary goal of GitHub Actions is to **reduce the manual, repetitive, and potentially error-prone tasks** that development teams face on a daily basis.
 By automating these tasks, developers can focus more on programming and developing new features.